Lake-effect snow paralyzes parts of western, northern NY - NewsBreak

 Schools were shuttered.
 Amtrak stations in Buffalo, Niagara Falls and Depew closed Thursday and will stay closed Friday.
 Numerous flights in and out of Buffalo Niagara International Airport were canceled.

-“Typical,” Zaria Black of Buffalo said as she cleared several inches of snow from her car Friday morning, as more fell.
-The Amazon employee expected she'd be outside much of the day and was nervous about the condition of the roads.

-“I’m just clearing out my car so I can travel and get to work and go on about my day," she said.
-"Right now, it’s looking pretty bad.”

-A car carrying a TV news crew reporting on the storm had to be pushed out of the snow by onlookers early Friday, WGRZ reporter Alexandra Rios said on Twitter.
+A car carrying a TV news crew reporting on the storm got stuck early Friday and had to be pushed out of the snow by onlookers, WGRZ reporter Alexandra Rios said on Twitter.

 “Our car got stuck after our 4:30a live shot,” Rios tweeted.
 “Then, at one point about 6 people gathered together to help us out.”
 She said they told her that Buffalo residents "always come together when someone is in need.”

 New York Gov. Kathy Hochul declared a state of emergency Thursday for parts of western New York, including communities along the eastern ends of Lake Erie and Lake Ontario.
-The declaration covers 11 counties, with commercial truck traffic banned from a stretch of Interstate 90.
+Hochul’s state of emergency covers 11 counties, with commercial truck traffic banned from a stretch of Interstate 90.

-“I am so proud of Western New Yorkers for heeding our call to stay off the roads last night; it was treacherous," Hochul told radio station WBEN.
-"And as a result, we were able to salt, we were able to clear the roads better than we would’ve if they had been filled with traffic, and we really avoided a large number of accidents.”

 Erie County Executive Mark Poloncarz issued a driving ban beginning Thursday night, though it was downgraded to an advisory for the city of Buffalo on Friday.
 The most intense snowfall was expected to last through Friday evening, with more falling on Saturday into Sunday.